How Can I Relieve My Lower Back Pain?

 - Hold the stretch for at least 15-30 seconds.

-- For each leg, do this stretch two to four times.
+- For each leg, repeat 5 times.

 Avoid Leg Lifts

-Once in a while, leg lifts are suggested as useful treatments for low back pain.
+Once in a while, leg lifts are suggested as useful treatments for lower back pain.
 That’s because they help strengthen abdominal muscles, which play an important part in back health.
 Unfortunately, lying on your back and lifting both legs together can worsen back pain, and could cause injury.

 - First, lie on your back.
 Leave one leg straight, and bend the other leg at the knee.